-To minimize the hazard of electrical shock while working on the inside of the game cabinet, an interlock switch has been installed (see Figure 4).
+To minimize the hazard of electrical shock while working on the inside of the game cabinet, two interlock switches have been installed (see Figure 4).
 One is located behind the access panel and one is behind the coin door.
 These switches remove all AC line power from the game circuitry when a door is opened.